tableau/webhooks-docs/README.md

 `webhook-name`   Required.
 A name for the webhook.

 `webhook-source-api-event-name`   Required.
 The API event name for the source event.
-It must be one of the supported events, such as, \<webhook-source-event-datasource-refresh-started />
+It must be one of the supported events, such as, \<webhook-source-event-datasource-refresh-started />.

+> Note:
+> Use the `event` attribute of the webhook to specify the triggering API event for the webhook.
+>
+> The `webhook-source` element serves the same purpose but is being deprecated in future versions of Tableau webhooks.
+> If both `events` and `webhook-source` are specified, their values must match.
+If either are specified, with the other being `NULL`, then the named event becomes the webhook trigger, whether the element containing the event name is `event` or `webhook-source`.

 `url`   The destination URL for the webhook.
 The webhook destination URL must be https and have a valid certificate.